 The two-gender health care system has traumatized many TGI people and institutionalized inequities in research, policy, practice, and life expectancy.

-Transmasculine participants reported being ignored, turned away, and mistreated in services that health care services, especially those organized as “men’s health” or “women’s health.”
+Transmasculine participants reported being ignored, turned away, and mistreated in health care services, especially those organized as “men’s health” or “women’s health.”
 This results in more limited access to preventive sexual and reproductive health services, such as contraceptives, family planning, and HIV prevention.

 In our survey analysis, we found: